deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/FAQ.md

 ```
 yandex.cpi.flant.com/listener-subnet-id: SubnetID
 ```
-The annotation links the LB with the appropriate Subnet.
+The annotation links the LoadBalancer with the appropriate Subnet.

-## Reserving a public IP address
+## How to reserve a public IP address?

 This on is used in `externalIPAddresses` and `natInstanceExternalAddress`.